Blazebit/blaze-persistence/README.md

 Download Oracle XE from http://www.oracle.com/technetwork/database/database-technologies/express-edition/downloads/index.html During installation use the password "oracle" which is also the default password for the docker image.

+## DB2

+When using the DB2 docker container via `docker_db.sh db2` you might want to specify the following properties when executing tests `-Djdbc.url=jdbc:db2://192.168.99.100:50000/test -Djdbc.user=db2inst1 -Djdbc.password=db2inst1-pwd`

+### JDBC Driver

+You have to install the JDBC driver manually.
+If you install DB2 Express locally, you can take it from $DB2_HOME/sqllib/java otherwise download it from http://www-01.ibm.com/support/docview.wss?uid=swg21363866

+When using the docker container, you can find in the copy script to extract the JDBC driver from the container in `docker_db.sh`.
+Install via the following commands.

+`mvn -q install:install-file -Dfile=db2jcc4.jar -DgroupId=com.ibm.db2 -DartifactId=db2jcc4 -Dversion=9.7 -Dpackaging=jar -DgeneratePom=true`

+`mvn -q install:install-file -Dfile=db2jcc_license_cu.jar -DgroupId=com.ibm.db2 -DartifactId=db2jcc_license_cu -Dversion=9.7 -Dpackaging=jar -DgeneratePom=true`

+## SQL Server

+When using the DB2 docker container via `docker_db.sh mssql` you might want to specify the following properties when executing tests `-Djdbc.url=jdbc:sqlserver://192.168.99.100:1433`

+### JDBC Driver

+Since the JDBC driver is officially available in Maven central, you don't have to separately install it.

 ## Website deployment